All Were Calm

 - Very broad shoulders, and muscular arms.
 Thick neck.
 A massive chest, as well.
 Built like an NFL linebacker.
 No doubt, he was extremely strong!

-neanderthal and a bull.
-The word ugly popped into Lois's head.
+Neanderthal and a bull.
+The word ugly popped into Lois' head.
 That sparked a strange

 the occasion that the old woman wondered if she was crazy.
 Then, a vivid vision

-materialized in her racing mind like a clear scene on her TV screen.
-She was lying on a
+materialized in her racing mind like a clear scene on her television screen.
+She was lying on

-Sitting in a chair right beside her was the most handsome man she'd ever laid
+a hospital bed.
+Sitting in a chair right beside her was the most handsome man she'd ever

 The weirdo came out of his stillness; he turned around to gently close the door...